 George Hughes is a former television Director and the Founder of video marketing agency Small Films.
 His company helps brands to communicate with a wider audience using strategic video content.

-Want a professional hand in creating compelling, authoritative video content as part of your marketing?
+If you’re looking for a London video production company and want a professional hand in creating compelling, authoritative video content as part of your marketing strategy?
 Get in touch today.